 There are two types of living trusts—revocable and irrevocable.

-A revocable living trust is a type of trust that the grantor can change or cancel at any time while they are still alive throughout amendments.
+A revocable living trust is a type of trust that the grantor can change or cancel at any time while they are still alive through amendments.
 This type offers flexibility and allows the grantor to modify the trust’s terms, add or remove assets, and dissolve the trust if circumstances require it.

 On the other hand, an irrevocable living trust is a type of trust that cannot be changed or revoked once it has been established, except under specific conditions, such as a court